chocolatey/docs/input/en-us/central-management/setup/upgrade.md

 > Make sure you have read over the [CCM Compatibility Matrix](xref:central-management#ccm-component-compatibility-matrix) prior to starting internalization as this will save you some headaches.

 Similar to how we internalized in [Setup - Internalize Packages](xref:ccm-setup#step-1-internalize-packages), we need to get the latest editions of everything compatible.
 Be sure that the versions of packages you have match up with the [Compatibility Matrix](xref:central-management#ccm-component-compatibility-matrix).

-> :warning: **TRIALS**: You need to **first reach out** to your sales representative to get the latest binaries - your trial license won't have direct access to the licensed repository.

 ```powershell
 # To run this, you need Chocolatey for Business installed (chocolatey / chocolatey.extension).